-Note: Adding or replacing mechanisms on a Robot mid-Match (e.g., during a <G10> interaction) is considered a Violation of the intent and spirit of this rule.
+Note: Swapping one set of parts for another, or adding new pieces to a Robot mid-Match during a <G10> or <RSC8> interaction is considered a Violation of the intent and spirit of this rule.
+Repairing a Robot, or reattaching parts of the Robot that fall off during a Match, is allowed.